MichaelMoroz/michaelmoroz.github.io/_posts/2024-9-11-WritingAnOptimizingTensorCompilerFromScratch.md

 ```
 With i,j,k being scalar at trace time, then padded with given shape.

-I suspect LLVM could still be put at the end of my compilation stages as an intermediate between final code generation, to do some final optimizations.

-Right now the only documentation is provided in the [README.md](https://github.com/MichaelMoroz/TensorFrost/blob/main/README.md) file in the repository, in the future I should made a separate documentation page for this.

-The window handling functionality and ImGUI related python bindings are still very few, and ideally I'd want to pass all their functionality to Python, I'd really want a helping hand here, as these libraries are pretty gigantic.

-# Problems left to solve
+***4. Better IR?***

+Another thing that is perhaps very high in the priority list right now is to implement repeating computation eliminator, its quite troublesome due to requiring some way to compare entire computation chains (by making a specific computation result node have a unique number), but would remove quite a lot of redundant cruft from the generated kernels.

-## Compilation time scales quadratically with Tensor Program size
+And on top of that the compilation time scales quadratically with Tensor Program size right now.
 This is something that I have started to notice with the more complex projects that I tried to do here, like Variational Monte Carlo or Neural Cellular Automata.
 The number of generated kernels there reaches hundreds, and for NCA sometimes even thousands due to unrolled iteration loop.

-While this wasn't really an issue for most of the simpler stuff, and its usually bottlenecked by the shader/c++ compiler, this will become a problem for more serious projects in the future.
+While this wasn't really an issue for most of the simpler stuff, where it was usually bottlenecked by the shader/c++ compiler, this will become a problem for more serious projects in the future.

 The way the compiler is written is still very sub-optimal, and more at a research-grade state at the moment.
 Some operations over every kernel require a complete update of the IR which clearly will make it scale quadratically.
-This is clearly due to me not having the required experience to properly write a good data structure for a compiler, so ideally this would need to be rewritten again in the future.
+This is clearly due to me not having the required experience to properly write a good data structure for a compiler.

-## Some performance issue are not obvious without using a profiler/debugger
+So perhaps replacing my own IR with LLVM could make more sense in the long run, though I'm still not sure about the specifics, and how easy it would be to integrate.

+***5. Documentation***

+Right now the only documentation is provided in the [README.md](https://github.com/MichaelMoroz/TensorFrost/blob/main/README.md) file in the repository, in the future I should made a separate documentation page for this.

+***6. Easier debugging / profiling***

-While ideally I would have wanted the compiler to generate optimal or close to optimal programs - this is still very much not the case, and some simple things like using/not using reshape might change the performance by an order of magnitude just due to some reductions now being over one dimension instead of several and the compiler not having a way to optimize this scenario (this was a problem in NCA).
+While ideally I would have wanted the compiler to generate optimal or close to optimal programs - this is still very much not the case, and some simple things like using/not using reshape might change the performance by an order of magnitude just due to, for example, some reductions now being over one dimension instead of several and the compiler not having a way to optimize this scenario (this was a problem in NCA).

-This is mainly a problem of the compiler still being way too simple, and it can't optimize every single real edge case and will just prioritize fusing everying as much as possible.
+Ideally I'd expose the compiled result in a more readible / easy to access way.
+Perhaps something like giving the ability to compile the program purely into its IR, so that you can edit it, for example.

+***7. More test cases***
-## Compiler tends to fall apart when trying to implement a completely new thing

-This was kind of expected to be honest, without a large enough set of tests it is almost guaranteed that it will fall apart at some edge cases, and the only way to fix this is just to make a whole lot of example projects which I'm currently working on bit by bit
+Compiler tends to fall apart when trying to implement a completely new thing right now - this was kind of expected to be honest, without a large enough set of tests it is almost guaranteed that it will fall apart at some edge cases, and the only way to fix this is just to make a whole lot of example projects which I'm currently working on bit by bit

+***8. Improve the GLFW/ImGui integration***

+I only passed the bare minimum for these to be able to make basic windows and GUI, but ideally all their features should be exposed.
+This is quite a large task and will take a lot of time I suspect.
+I also want to integrate ImPlot for much better plots, as for real-time use cases I think those will be more useful than matplotlib.

+***9. Generate python code for the host part of the program***

+As usually the compilation bottleneck is the C++ compiler, I'm considering to just use Python for the kernel dispatch code.
+This might reduce the performance a bit, but for faster iteration this is certainly going to be useful.

+***10. A whole bunch of basic Numpy functionality is still missing***

+Things like concatenation/stacking/splitting/repeat/etc does not exist yet, and I currently emulate them manually by reindexing, which works but is tedious.

+Something like a random number generation module would be quite useful.
+As they are stateful I want to expose all their internals to the user so I think making them in the form of a `tf.Module` makes sense.
+So something like `rng = tf.random.rng_module(type=..., seed=...)` I suppose.
+Which you use then like `rng.unform(2.0,3.0,shape)` or other.
+You could then pass them around as parts of bigger modules together with their seeds.

+Linear algebra algorithms, like QR, SVD, LU, eigendecomposition, inverse, determinants, etc, are not part of the library, which is an issue for more complex data analysis and algorithms.
+Unfortunately these are *very* hard to implement from scratch, espectially with any resemblence of performance or numerical precision.
+So I suppose I have no choice but to use an external library for these in the future.

+And there are other ones like FFT, sorting etc. Tho I have them implemented in the examples, I just need to integrate them into the library.

+***11. More tensor formats***

+Right now we only have int32, uint32, float32 and bool, which is not many.
+Something like custom quantized formats that Taichi provides would be very nice to have.
+Adding the option to pack the last dimension if its constant and small with custom packing would also allow quantized vectors of sorts, the shared exponent format is very useful for simulations.

+Perhaps also specifying the behaviour of the tensor on out-of-bounds reads/writes could be nice to add to the format, as the default one is just clamp.

+Adding support for HW supported GPU texture formats would be nice for rendering algoirhms, as tensors which are represented as textures will have performance benefits for render-like use cases, not to mention the optional ability to use the HW linear sampler.

+*There are probably a million more things that I forgot, but even without those, this is enough work for years to come.*

 # Conclusion